A proof system is incomplete if and only if there exists a formula that is both unprovable and irrefutable.

 All goals completed! 🐙

-Therefore, we obtain the Gödel's first incompleteness theorem for \Delta_1
+Therefore, we obtain the Gödel's first incompleteness theorem for \Delta_1-theory stronger than \mathsf{R_0} and \Sigma_1-sound.

 LO.FirstOrder.Arithmetic.incomplete (T : ArithmeticTheory) [Theory.Δ₁ T] [𝗥₀ ⪯ T] [T.SoundOnHierarchy 𝚺 1] : Incomplete TLO.FirstOrder.Arithmetic.incomplete (T : ArithmeticTheory) [Theory.Δ₁ T] [𝗥₀ ⪯ T] [T.SoundOnHierarchy 𝚺 1] : Incomplete T